 Patients born with a cleft lip will nearly always have a nasal deformity.
-At the initial cleft lip repair, Dr. Rodman will perform what is called a primary rhinoplasty, which will help improve the appearance of the nose right away.
+During the initial cleft lip surgery Houston Facial Plastic Surgeon, Dr. Rodman, will perform what is called a primary rhinoplasty, which will help improve the appearance of the nose right away.
 Still, many patients will need more surgery to the nose later in life.
 Most patients will need surgery to the inside of the nose to help improve breathing and surgery on the outside to help the shape and symmetry of the nostrils.
 In general, nose surgery, or “definitive rhinoplasty” can be done once the patient has stopped growing, usually between age 16-19 years old.
 Your Cleft Lip and Palate will be performed in Dr. Regina Rodman‘s surgery center located in Houston, TX

 determine which is the best option

 In some patients born with a cleft palate, problems with speech may occur.
 Dr Rodman works with several speech therapists to help patients with speaking and articulation.
 In the case where a speech therapist has done all he or she can, and there is still a problem, surgery may be the next step.
 The problem is generally a gap at the back of the throat, and the repaired palate is not making contact with the back of the throat.
 This contact is needed to make certain sounds and to prevent food from coming out the nose when we swallow.
-There are several options to correct this, and Dr. Rodman will help determine which is the best option by looking with a camera at the area.
+There are several options to correct this.
+Houston cleft lip and palate expert, Dr. Rodman, will help determine which is the best option by looking with a camera at the area.
 Dr. Rodman is available to see cleft patients of all ages with all different needs.

 Schedule Your Houston Plastic Surgery Consultation Today